Meet our management team

 Dr. Evan Sengbusch

-Evan is the President of Phoenix and holds a BS in Physics and Mathematics from the University of Iowa, as well as an MS and PhD in Medical Physics, and an MBA in Technology Management from the University of Wisconsin-Madison.
+Evan holds a BS in Physics and Mathematics from the University of Iowa, as well as an MS and PhD in Medical Physics, and an MBA in Technology Management from the University of Wisconsin-Madison.
 Evan has extensive experience with computational modeling, ion beam transport simulations, and particle accelerator design.
 He has also worked in the venture capital industry evaluating technologies in the physical and life sciences and has served as a consultant for several technology development firms.
 Evan is a past recipient of a DoD National Defense Science and Engineering Graduate Research Fellowship, an NSF Graduate Research Fellowship, and a National Institutes of Health Biotechnology Training Grant.
 He has technical experience working in accelerator physics at CERN, plasma physics at the University of Iowa and medical physics at the University of Wisconsin – Madison.
 Since joining Phoenix in 2012, Evan has increased the variety and size of Phoenix’s revenue sources and has drastically expanded Phoenix’s market reach.

 Dr. Tye Gribb